JarvyJ/pislide-os/README.md

 # PiSlide OS
 PiSlide OS is the simplest way to get photo slideshows working on a Raspberry Pi.
 It supports most common image formats (JPG, PNG, WEBP, AVIF, JXL, HEIF, HEIC, SVG, BMP, TIFF, and QOI) with plans for animated GIFs and maybe even videos in the future!

-- Images are provided for Pi 2-5 and 0v2.
-Original Pi 0 and Pi 1 images hopefully coming soon!
+- Images are provided for all Raspberry Pis
-- It has currently been tested and works well on a Pi 3 and 4.
+- It has currently been tested and works well on a Pi 0, 3, and 4.
-- We currently don't have all Pi revisions to test with, so if there are any issues, let us know!
+- We currently don't have all Pi revisions to test with, so if there are any issues, please let us know!

 ## Installation
 1. Go to the [releases](https://github.com/JarvyJ/pislide-os/releases) section in GitHub